-The University of New Mexico Health Sciences Center College of Nursing offers a variety of academic nursing degrees including bachelor, masters and doctoral level programs.
-Many Latina nurses choose to earn their nursing degree from the University of New Mexico, as the city’s Hispanic population exceeds 46% of its total.
-US News recognizes the College of Nursing’s graduate and doctoral programs among the best in the country.
+The University of New Mexico Health Sciences Center College of Nursing offers a variety of academic nursing degrees including bachelor’s, master’s, and doctoral level programs.
+Many Latina nurses choose to earn their nursing degrees from the University of New Mexico, as the city’s Hispanic population exceeds 46% of its total.
+US News recognizes the College of Nursing’s graduate and doctoral programs as among the best in the country.
 The Commission on Collegiate Nursing Education (CCNE) accredits UNM’s Health Science Center’s nursing degree programs.

-The University of New Mexico was established as a public institution of higher learning in 1889 before the state of New Mexico became a state.
-The school’s 600-acre main campus is home to the majority of the 26,000-student enrollment.
-The school operates with branch campuses across the state in Los Alamos, Rio Rancho, Gallup, Los Lunas, and Taos.
+The University of New Mexico was established as a public institution of higher learning that opened in 1889.
+The school’s 600-acre main campus in Albuquerque is home to the majority of the 26,000-student enrollment.
+The school operates with branch campuses across the state in Los Alamos, Rio Rancho, Gallup, Los Lunas, and also Taos.

 Hispanic Representation: 29%

-Texas A&M University-Corpus Christi College of Nursing & Health Sciences offers a variety of nursing programs (at various academic levels) to the many Hispanic residents in and around the Corpus Christi metropolitan area.
+Texas A&M University at Corpus Christi College of Nursing & Health Sciences offers a variety of nursing programs at various academic levels to the many Hispanic residents in and around the Corpus Christi metropolitan area.
 Undergraduate nursing programs Latina nurses can choose from are offered traditionally, on an accelerated track, online, or through military delivery options.
 The nursing programs from TAMU-CC have been recognized as affordable online options.
 Latino nurses who hold an RN can complete their Continuing Education requirements at Texas A & M as well.

 Texas A & M University-Corpus Christi was established in 1947.
 Texas A & M University-Corpus Christi is a member school of the Texas A&M University System.
 The school’s 375+-acre Ward island campus is home to more than 12,000 students.
-Texas A & M University-Corpus Christi operates with five schools/colleges that offers more than 60 baccalaureate, masters and doctoral degree programs.
+Texas A & M University-Corpus Christi operates with five schools/colleges that offer more than 60 baccalaureate, master’s, and doctoral degree programs.

 Hispanic Representation: 36%